Juanma (footballer, born 1977)

-Juan Manuel Delgado Moreno (born 13 January 1977), known as Juanma, is a Spanish retired footballer who played as a central defender.
+Juan Manuel Delgado Moreno (born 13 January 1977), known as Juanma, is a Spanish former professional footballer who played as a central defender.

-He amassed La Liga totals of 138 games and seven goals over the course of seven seasons, representing in the competition Racing de Santander and Deportivo.
+He amassed La Liga totals of 138 games and seven goals over the course of six seasons, representing in the competition Racing de Santander and Deportivo de La Coruña.

-Football career
+Career

 Born in Huelva, Andalusia, Juanma started his professional career with local Recreativo de Huelva in 1997.
-Two years later he signed for Atlético Madrid, but spent the vast majority of his stint with the B-team and left after one season for UD Salamanca, also in the second division; however, in January 2001, he signed for Racing de Santander, making his debut in La Liga on the 14th in a 0–1 home loss against Málaga CF.
+He signed for Atlético Madrid two years later, but spent the vast majority of his stint with the B team and left after one season for UD Salamanca, also in the Segunda División; however, in January 2001, he moved to Racing de Santander, making his debut in La Liga on the 14th in a 0–1 home defeat against Málaga CF.

+Juanma achieved top-flight promotion in 2002.
+He scored his first goal in the competition on 26 January 2003, but in a 3–1 loss away to CA Osasuna.

-Juanma was manager Joaquín Caparrós' first signing for Deportivo de La Coruña when he joined in July 2005 from Racing in a free transfer.
-In a 26 October home feature against Real Madrid he scored twice as Depor prevailed 3–1, and netted four goals in 23 games during the campaign.
+Juanma was manager Joaquín Caparrós' first signing for Deportivo de La Coruña when he joined in July 2005 from Racing on a free transfer.
+On 26 October, in a home fixture against Real Madrid, he scored twice as Depor won 3–1, and netted four goals in 23 games during the campaign.

-In 2006–07, however, after Portuguese Jorge Andrade fully recovered from injury, Juanma would be virtually absent from the team's first eleven.
-After some transfer speculation he moved to second level club CD Tenerife for the following season, being released midway through his second year.
+In 2006–07, however, after Portuguese Jorge Andrade fully recovered from injury, Juanma would be virtually absent from the team's starting eleven.
+He subsequently joined second-tier club CD Tenerife ahead of the following season.

-In January 2009, Juanma signed with Cádiz CF in division three, but was waived seven months later, retiring in the summer at the age of 32.
+On 12 January 2009, the free agent Juanma agreed to a contract at Cádiz CF in the Segunda División B. He scored on his debut, a 2–1 away victory over Granada 74 CF, in an eventual promotion; he was released in September.

+Post-retirement

+After retiring, Juanma opened a gymnasium and worked as a personal trainer.